Hilary Duff (album): Recording and production

 Duff recorded the first three songs for the album between the shooting dates of Raise Your Voice and The Perfect Man, two films in which she was involved.
 Subsequent songs were recorded on the weekends during filming of The Perfect Man and on the nights after concerts on her summer 2004 tour.
 The album's outro track, "The Last Song", was recorded in her dressing room.

 When discussion regarding her second album began, Duff said she wanted to work with the same team of producers and songwriters with whom she worked on Metamorphosis. "[They] made me feel so comfortable and so secure with myself.
 I loved working with them.
 I have a great relationship with them.
 I talk to them [all the time] ...
 They knew what was going on in my life, what I was going through ... and how I feel inside," Duff said.
-For songs she did not co-write, Duff discussed her experiences and feelings with the writers and ask them to write songs about them.
-Members of the creative team behind Metamorphosis who returned for Hilary Duff include Charlie Midnight, John Shanks and Kara DioGuardi (who collaborated on the commercially released singles), Andre Recke, Marc Swersky and Duff's sister Haylie.
+For songs she did not co-write, Duff discussed her experiences and feelings with the writers and asked them to write songs about them.
+Members of the creative team behind Metamorphosis who returned for Hilary Duff include Charlie Midnight, John Shanks and Kara DioGuardi (who collaborated on the commercially released singles), Andre Recke, Marc Swersky, and Duff's sister Haylie.
 Hilary said, "I do have a lot to say, and I have a lot going on inside that sometimes is buried and hidden because I'm working so hard, and I don't have time to think about it.
 But if we sit down and we talk about it and I tell her how I feel and she writes, it'll be good."